Tip: Apply the eczema balm where needed and cover the area with gauze, bandages, cotton gloves or cotton fabric.

 Other Province Apothecary Products

-Victoria: about a month ago
+Victoria: a few months ago

 This product is pricey but it did give me instant relief for a really bad case of eczema that I let get really bad due to other factors.
 It was not great for rehidrating and healing the skin which is what I truly needed to get better and I had to get something else as it ended up getting infected. but it really did soothe and I tried many things.